LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

    a.
 Request is valid, but server cannot receive and accept it.

    b.
-Request received and accepted
+Request received and accepted.

    c.
 Due to the request containing an error, it cannot be received.